Can you use ETL tools to manage sales compensation? Pranshu Kacholia April 22, 2014

 In this post, we focused on Incentius’ validation framework and how validations can be designed and implemented on Talend so as to ensure the accuracy of input data before processing final sales compensation.
-This approach helps increase the accuracy of sales compensation, reducing reruns saving your analysts' valuable time.
+This approach helps increase the accuracy of sales compensation, reducing reruns and saving your analysts valuable time.

 Watch out for our subsequent blog posts on this topic.
 They will include techniques to actually build a sales compensation plan on Talend and build effective output validations and analysis.